 1984

-In January and February, 1984 the band mainly was in Berlin,
+In January and February the band was mainly in Berlin.

-where Martin wrote the songs for Some Great Reward, some of them
+Martin wrote the songs for Some Great Reward there, some of them

 So Fletch was joking about the songs on the new album: "One's not just a